 Another powerful step is setting up initiatives to educate teams on software that minimises the amount of energy required.
 At Endava, we have a Green Software initiative and are working to incorporate Green Software principles into how we deliver services to our clients to help them with their own green agenda commitments.

 Many emerging technologies are gaining traction to not only support sustainability initiatives but also fuel stronger workforce experiences and business performance.
-As we see the adoption of the metaverse, augmented reality and virtual reality increase, the need to travel for work is likely to reduce as these tools become more suitable to conduct client meetings, team brainstorms and even onboard new employees.
-Virtual remote solutions have the potential to become key tactics in wider strategies for meeting Net Zero targets, while also meeting rising demand for flexible working and countering implicit biases in the workplace.
+As we see the adoption of the metaverse, augmented reality and virtual reality increase, the need to travel for work is likely to reduce as these tools become more suitable for conducting client meetings, team brainstorms and even onboard new employees.
+Virtual remote solutions have the potential to become key tactics in wider strategies for meeting net zero targets, while also meeting rising demand for flexible working and countering implicit biases in the workplace.

-Similarly, technologies like artificial intelligence (AI), digital twins and the internet of things (IoT) have proven benefits for supporting sustainability targets and decision-making in certain sectors.
-The automotive industry is already using AI and digital twins to test hypotheses to their production lines in the virtual world and assess the impact on energy consumption without incurring the cost of doing so in the real world.
+Similarly, technologies like artificial intelligence (AI), digital twins and the Internet of Things (IoT) have proven benefits for supporting sustainability targets and decision-making in certain sectors.
+The automotive industry is already using AI and digital twins to test hypotheses about their production lines in the virtual world and assess the impact on energy consumption without incurring the cost of doing so in the real world.